 New College Library’s exceptionally fine collection of incunabula is included within the Incunabula Short Title Catalogue (ISTC).
 Almost all New College Library’s incunables are also helpfully listed in: Dennis E. Rhodes, A Catalogue of Incunabula in all the Libraries of Oxford University outside the Bodleian (Oxford: Clarendon Press, 1982).
 Many of the Library’s incunables are included within the Gesamtkatalog der Wiegendrucke, which provides greater detail about copies than the ISTC but is currently less comprehensive in its coverage.
 Work is also in progress to create entries for the Library’s incunables in the Material Evidence in Incunabula (MEI) database, a project which enables tracking of the movement of books across Europe and through the centuries.
 (Guidance on how to search the MEI database is available.)

 The Library is fortunate to hold as many as c.
 400 medieval manuscripts.
-Indeed, New College Library, of all Oxford’s medieval colleges, has the largest collection of manuscript books remaining in situ.
+Indeed, New College Library, of all Oxford’s medieval colleges, has the largest collection of manuscript books remaining in situ - more manuscripts survive from the medieval library of New College than from that of any other Oxford or Cambridge college.
 The College’s founder, William of Wykeham, Bishop of Winchester gave nearly 250 manuscript books, covering theology, philosophy, canon law, and civil law, of which about thirty survive.
 Most of the Library’s manuscripts are in Latin or Greek but the wide range of languages covered by our manuscript holdings also includes: Arabic, Armenian, Burmese, Dutch, English, French, Hebrew, and Syriac.
 Explore our Manuscripts Gallery to view some of our remarkable manuscript treasures.

 New College Library’s manuscript holdings include: